This post contains affiliate links.

 Once the eggplant is cool enough to handle, remove the peel and add the flesh to a large bowl.
 Mash it up with a potato masher, leaving some larger chunks for great texture.

-Roll your mixture into the perfect meatballs!
-Depending on how big your eggplant was and the size of your meatballs will determine how many you make.
-I aim for about 2 dozen.
-If it’s too sticky to work with, add in a touch of flour.
-Place the rolled meatballs on a parchment lined sheet.
+Roll your eggplant mixture into the perfect meatballs!
+Depending on how big your eggplant was and the size of your meatballs, you will determine how many you make.
+Place the rolled meatballs on a parchment-lined pan.

 Step 5: Bake